Jumana0504/Accelerators-and-Accelerated-Systems/README.md

 ## Description
-This repository contains my homework assignments for the "Accelerators and Accelerated Systems" course (046278) from Spring 2024.
+This repository contains my homework assignments for the "Accelerators and Accelerated Systems" course (046278) at Technion - Spring 2024.

 ## Structure
 - Homework 1: Adaptive Histogram Equalization